bwz3rbot/Discord-3-Strike-Bot/README.md

 # Prerequisites <a name = "pres"></a>

-This bot runs on Node.js with a MongoDB database.
-Be sure that you download and install both of these products carefully and correctly.
-The install procedures of both are rather straightforward, especially for Windows users.
-See below for links to the downloads:
+This bot runs on Node.js and uses a MongoDB database.
+You'll need to download and install both before moving on.

 \
 [Official MongoDB Download and Installation Instructions](https://docs.mongodb.com/manual/administration/install-community/)\